 Clinical Psychologist and Postdoctoral Fellow

 Olga Fuller, Ph.D. is a clinical psychologist and post-doctoral fellow who specializes in providing evidence-based treatment to children, teens, young adults, and families.
+She is currently supervised by Dr. Ben Johnides.
 She earned her B.A. in psychology from the City University of New York, Hunter College, her M.A. and Ph.D. in clinical psychology from St. John’s University, and completed her clinical internship at New York City Children’s Center in Queens, NY.

 In addition to her clinical work, Olga’s research on emotion regulation and the development of psychometrically sound measures of anger in close relationships have been presented at national conferences and in peer-reviewed journals.
 Olga has also co-authored multiple book chapters and journal articles about Rational Emotive Behavior Therapy (REBT).
 Her current research interests include understanding the etiology of aggression in close relationships.